-In Physical Therapy, rehab, exercise, and all movement development, attributes and qualities can help us better assess imbalance while clarifying how to concretely improve the 'healthiness' of our movement and exercise.
-A qualitative structure adds mental focus, clear intention, and achievable goals.
+In injury rehab, exercise, and all movement development, qualities help us assess imbalance while clarifying how to improve the 'healthiness' of our movement and exercise.
+Qualitative structure adds mental focus, clear intention, and injury prevention.

-Pain, Injury, stress, aging, and poor movement habits impair the precision of our senses and quality of our movement patterns.
-This can compromise health, healing and recovery or diminish fitness and performance.
+The precision of our senses diminishes with the quality of our movement patterns.
+Clearly this impacts health, healing, recovery, and diminishes fitness and performance.

-On the other hand, improving the communication and connectivity of our different systems builds harmony, health, and the base layer of true wellness.
+On the other hand, improving the communication and connectivity of our senses and bodies builds harmony, health, and a wellness base layer.

 Relaxation, stability, rhythm, rotation, and balance are constitutional elements that interweave in all our movement, and function.
 Their relationship with each other greatly influences the ‘healthiness’ of our motion.
 Improve them and you will move, live, and feel better.